Miiden/EyeSpy/README.md

 EyeSpy is developed by Miiden and utilises PowerShell to help with penetration tests and research in a Windows environment.
 EyeSpy is designed to enumerate and gain access to IP cameras via RTSP.
 It provides a flexible and efficient way to scan for open RTSP ports, check if authentication is required, and attempt common credential spraying attacks.

+Currently only working with Basic Authentication, working on Digest as next big improvement.

 ## Installation

 There is no specific installation required for EyeSpy.
 Simply download the script and run it using PowerShell.